Division formulas on projective varieties: Integral representation on

-to $f_1 q=\psi$.
-Moreover, if $\psi$ a~priori is only defined in a \nbh of $Z$ and $g$ depends holomorphically on $z$, then the second integral in \eqref{urtva} is well-defined and provides a global holomorphic section $\tilde\psi$ such that $\tilde\psi-\psi$ belongs to the ideal sheaf generated by $f_1$.
+to $\vp_1 q=\psi$.
+Moreover, if $\psi$ a~priori is only defined in a \nbh of $Z$, then the second integral in \eqref{urtva} is well-defined and provides a global holomorphic section $\tilde\psi$ such that $\tilde\psi-\psi$ belongs to the ideal sheaf generated by $\vp_1$.
 This is the reason for the notion division-interpolation formula.
 For a more precise interpolation result, see Proposition \ref{primat} below.

-\begin{remark} In \cite{AW1} occur more general currents $U^\ell_k$ and $R^\ell_k$ taking values in $\Hom(E_\ell,E_k)$.
-With the same proof as below we get the more general formula
+\begin{remark} In \cite{AW1} more general currents $U^\ell_k$ and $R^\ell_k$, taking values in $\Hom(E_\ell,E_k)$, occur.
+With the same argument as above we get the more general formula

 for holomorphic sections of $F\otimes E_\ell\otimes\mathcal{O}(-N+\ell)$; here $HR^\ell=\sum_jH^\ell_j R^\ell_j$ and $HU^\ell=\sum_j H^{\ell+1}_j U^\ell_j$.
-If $f_\ell\psi=0$ and $R^\ell\psi=0$ we thus get an explicit holomorphic solution to $f_{\ell+1}q=\psi$. \end{remark}
+If $\vp_\ell\psi=0$ and $R^\ell\psi=0$ we thus get an explicit holomorphic solution to $\vp_{\ell+1}q=\psi$. \end{remark}